Crasader/Runners-Laravel/docs/install/3_homestead.md

 After, your have the control of the prompt in the vm, type `exit` to recover our local prompt.

-We recommend to run all the laravel comands in the vm.
+We recommend to run all the laravel commands in the vm.

 <hr>